GMAT and GRE

 You can also find free tests on both web pages.

-The indicative GMAT / converted GRE threshold set by the Academic Council at Hanken School of Economics is 600.
+The indicative GMAT / converted GRE threshold set by Hanken School of Economics is 600.
 If an applicant with a lower score shows considerable evidence of his/her propensity to conduct doctoral studies and research, he/she may be considered for admission.
 The tests consist of different parts, only some of them are included in the total score.
 But please note however, that Hanken assesses all of these, also the writing assignments.
 These have separate scores which are shown, together with the essay part, on the official test results made available to Hanken directly from the test organisers.

 The official test result is to be sent directly to Hanken from the test organiser.
 In order for you to request the organiser to send the result to Hanken it has to be valid (not older than five years).
 The test has to be taken and the request for the official result has to be made before the application deadline.
 In addition to this, you may also enclose an unofficial test score report to your application.